ThePooE/metro_madness/README.md

 ### Running

 - `Run -> Edit Configurations...`, click the plus (+) button and select Application.
 Set the `Name` to `Madness`.

 - Set the field Use classpath of module to desktop, then click on the button of the `Main` class field and select the `DesktopLauncher` class.

+- Add `-Dlog4j.configurationFile=../core/src/log4j2.xml` argument into VM Options

-- Set the Working directory to `madness/desktop` folder Click Apply and then OK.
+- Set the Working directory to `madness/desktop` folder.

+- Click Apply and then OK.